'Saturday Night Live' has some fun at Roger Stone's expense

 "They could have liquidated some of their stocks or sold one of their paintings," he said.
 "I mean even if they sold a lesser Picasso, it’s still going to get you through a week or two of yacht maintenance."

-He also suggested that those who own horses could have them them "attend public school."
+He also suggested that those who own horses could have them "attend public school."

 News segment "Weekend Update" continued to skewer the Trump administration, especially its role in a partial government shutdown that achieved none of Trump's goals.